-I’ll end here with a heartening example from my own work where computer scientists, social workers and data practitioners worked to collaboratively design a program database and data analysis strategy for homeless outreach workers.
+I’ll end here with a heartening example from my own work where computer scientists, social workers, and data practitioners collaboratively designed a program database for homeless outreach workers.
 Even within a social service organization, bringing these diverse practitioners together is challenging.
-It can come more naturally when using a human centered design approach.
+It can come more naturally when using a human-centered design approach.
 The shared design process helps build empathy, mutual understanding, and creates a common language useful for grappling with the knotty questions surrounding ‘how to represent people as data points’?

-I am equally heartened when I see technologists, the computer scientists and data wonks slow down their pace during the “gaining empathy phase”.
-They begin by asking questions (not unlike any software development model), but in the context of social welfare, these questions have the opportunity to expose them to more than typical end user needs, and tap into some less tangible human struggles and motivations.
+I am equally heartened when I see technologists, the computer scientists and data practitioners slow down their pace during the “gaining empathy phase”.
+They begin by asking questions (not unlike any software development model), but in the context of social welfare, these questions have the opportunity to expose them to more than typical end-user needs and tap into some less tangible human struggles and motivations.

 The diversity of perspective going in leads to a more fully formed system with more understandable outputs.
 Working together from the beginning builds comfort and a relationship between these groups that makes feedback and reiteration easier (and more enjoyable).
 Working together creates the potential for real stories to be told from data points, and breathes life into algorithms.